 - Academic Qualification: First degree level (in any subject) or equivalent.

 - Relevant Work Experience: Experience of work in a setting where adult individuals present for help with emotional of mental health difficulties is an advantage but we welcome applications from those with a variety of backgrounds.
 Those with no prior experience in such settings will need to gain experience of at least a year in working one to one with adults on emotional difficulties either professionally or on a volunteer basis before applying.
 The Foundation Course is designed to help with gaining this experience.

 - Psychiatric Placement: Engagement with the experiences of psychiatric patients and the treatments offered in UK psychiatric services is an essential part of the training.
 For applicants who do not have prior psychiatric experience a six-month placement will need to be undertaken in the first year of training.

-- Personal Analysis: You will need to have been in therapy 3 times weekly with a BJAA approved training analyst for at least one year before commencing the training.
+- Personal Analysis: You will need to have been in analysis 3 times weekly with a BJAA approved training analyst for at least one year before commencing the training.
 Personal analysis continues until qualification.

-- Aptitude: You will need to show a potential to think and work analytically as outlined in this Entry Level Competencies guide [link to Guide]
+- Aptitude: You will need to show a potential to think and work analytically as outlined in this Entry Level Competencies guide

-- Disclosure & Barring Service (DBS) Enhanced Check (previously known as CRB): This is essential for working with vulnerable people.
+- Disclosure & Barring Service (DBS) Enhanced Check (previously known as CRB): This is essential for working with vulnerable people

 A fee of £170 is payable on making an application for the training.